JRomIV/cyclistic-case-study/README.md

 - **Excel**: For CSV management
 - **Git/GitHub**: For version control and uploading my findings
 - **R**: For data wrangling, analysis, and visualization
-- **RStudio**: The primary enviornment used for scripting
+- **RStudio**: The primary environment used for scripting

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Data Source
 The analysis is based on **Cyclistic’s** CSV trip data, which includes information about each ride taken with the service over the past year.
 The dataset covers various aspects of the rides, such as start/end times, station names, ride length, and user type (casual or subscribing member).
-You can access the updated data souce [here](https://divvy-tripdata.s3.amazonaws.com/index.html) or within the [data folder](data) of this repository.
+You can access the updated data source [here](https://divvy-tripdata.s3.amazonaws.com/index.html) or within the [data folder](data) of this repo.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -